How to Get German Citizenship by Naturalization in 2026

 The core requirements as of 2026:

-• Financial self-sufficiency — you and your dependents must not rely on Bürgergeld or social welfare
+- Financial self-sufficiency — you and your dependents must generally support yourselves without relying on Bürgergeld or social welfare

 What about the three-year fast track?
 It was repealed on October 30, 2025.
 If you were counting on this provision, you are now on the standard five-year timeline.
-The only three-year path remaining is for spouses of German citizens (§ 9 StAG), which requires at least three years of marriage and two years of residence.
+The only three-year path remaining is for spouses of German citizens (§ 9 StAG), which requires at least three years of lawful residence and at least two years of marriage to a German citizen.

-The 2026 standard: five years of qualifying residence, five requirements to meet, no shortcuts for most applicants.
+The 2026 standard: five years of qualifying residence, all other applicable requirements to meet, no shortcuts for most applicants.

 Step-by-Step: The Naturalization Application Process